chanmini-kavinya/chicago-crime-mapreduce/Report.md

 - Normalize similar location labels for better grouping (e.g., unify "RESIDENCE", "APARTMENT", "HOUSE").
 - Machine learning techniques like clustering or classification algorithms can be used to find the hidden relationships within data.

-### Approach
-The analysis was conducted on a pseudo-distributed Hadoop cluster, which simulates a multi-node environment on a single physical machine.

-1. Dataset Preparation
-- The original dataset was sourced from Kaggle and cleaned to retain only the relevant columns and mainly, two columns were used.
-  - PRIMARY DESCRIPTION (Crime type)
-  - LOCATION DESCRIPTION (Location where the crime occurred)

-- Then, the cleaned data was uploaded into HDFS (Hadoop Distributed File System) for distributed processing.

-2. Map Phase
-- During the map stage, each record was mapped to extract the crime Type and Location Description.
-The mapper emitted key-value pairs including the crime type and the location.

-3. Shuffle and Sort Phase
-- The Hadoop framework internally grouped all values by the composite key (CrimeType:Location) and sorted them before sending them to the reducers for aggregation.

-4. Reduce Phase
-- The reducer function summed up the values for each key, producing the total number of reports for every unique (CrimeType:Location) pair.
-After the reduction, a post-processing step grouped results by CrimeType and sorted locations by frequency to identify the top 3 most common locations for each crime category.

-5. Execution
-- The MapReduce job was executed on a pseudo-distributed single-node Hadoop cluster, which provided an environment similar to a full Hadoop deployment but within a single system.

-6. Result Formatting
-- A Python script (interpret_results.py) was used to parse the reducer output and generate a report showing each crime type and its top 3 associated locations based on the number of reports.

 ---